 The percentage of military treatment facilities (MTFs) that offer complementary and alternative medicine (CAM) services, according to a recent report from the RAND Corporation -- Complementary and Alternative Medicine in the Military Health System.
 The most common services offered are relaxation therapy, acupuncture, progressive muscle relaxation, guided imagery, and chiropractic.

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-It’s feeling like spring here at the CDP headquarters in Maryland and we hope the same can be said for your neighborhood.
+The end of summer is coming up fast, but there is plenty to talk about in the fall as well.

 There is a growing body of evidence that examines and attempts to address the challenges of working with a group of individuals presenting with a combination of Borderline Personality Disorder (BPD), Suicidal/Non-Suicidal Self-directed Injury (NSSDI), and PTSD.
 These symptoms combine to create a cycle that is difficult to break.
 At a fundamental level, the individual struggles to manage their emotions effectively and can often be impulsive.
 Impulsive behavior is a reaction to overwhelming emotional experiences and the overwhelming emotion often elicits suicidal/NSSDI behaviors.

 18% The percentage of the armed forces comprising officers, according to a new "In Focus" report from the Congressional Research Service (CRS) -- Military Officers.
 The report explains the rank structure of the military and breaks it down by service branch.
 An "In Focus" report on Military Enlisted Personnel was released by the CRS at the same time.